-Service-Related Death - VA will pay up to $2,000 toward burial expenses for deaths on or after September 11, 2001.
-VA will pay up to $1,500 for deaths prior to September 10, 2001.
-If the veteran is buried in a VA national cemetery, some or all of the cost of transporting the deceased may be reimbursed.
+Service-Related Death - The maximum service-connected burial allowance is $2,000.
+If the Veteran is buried in a VA national cemetery, VA may reimburse some or all of the cost of transporting the deceased Veteran’s remains.

 Nonservice-Related Death - VA will pay a $300 burial allowance and $745 for a plot.

 VA Hospitalized Veteran - If the Veteran was hospitalized by VA when he or she died VA will pay a $745 burial allowance and $745 for a plot.